 This will also be a great opportunity for you to encourage improvement and learning, and plan future sales training events.
 Most successful sales teams are those that are always growing, so take this as a chance to not only bring your sales people closer, but also continually help them develop their skills.

-Here are some of the best ways to make sure your candidate has humility, hunger and smarts, and would quickly and easily get used to their new team.
+Here are some of the best ways interview tips to make sure your candidate has humility, hunger and smarts, and would quickly and easily get used to their new team.

 Ensure you’re not interviewing in silos.
-An ideal interviewing situation is the one where multiple separate interviewers get to debrief before a final chat with the candidate.
+An ideal interviewing situation should consist of is multiple separate interviews, where different interviewers get to debrief before a final chat with the candidate.
 Another option is doing a panel interview.
 Both of these allow the interviewers to discuss personality traits they’ve noticed and analyze various answers and behaviors from the candidate.

 Interview in a relaxed team setting.
 For candidates that make it to a later stage of the interview process, you can place them in a working environment with peers, superiors and subordinates on a problem-solving task.
 Those with good interpersonal and collaborative skills will thrive in this environment and build a relationship with others quickly.